Inspector Rex: Production

 For the first ten seasons the show was scripted entirely in German, where most characters spoke with Austrian dialects.
 It was shot on location in Vienna and its surroundings, though the usage of areas in production was often geographically incorrect.
 While subtitles were used for most international markets, the series was dubbed in some countries, including France, Greece, Italy and Spain.

 Following declining ratings during the eighth and ninth seasons, the series was cancelled mid-production in 2004, leaving the tenth and then final season with only four episodes and no finale that concluded the story.
-As the series was still highly popular abroad, particularly in Italy and Australia, the show remained in syndication for many years.
+As the series was still highly popular abroad, particularly in Italy and Austria, the show remained in syndication for many years.

 In 2007, following negotiations, Italian broadcaster RAI secured the rights to revive the series, with production moving to Rome.
 For the first season of the new series, numbered as season eleven, it was produced in both Austria and Italy, with production moving to Italy full-time for the twelfth season.
 A total of eighteen seasons were produced, the last airing in 2015, barring repeats.
 While occasional episodes were set in Austria, the series was scripted and filmed primarily in Italian from 2008 to the concluding 2015 season.